 They can become overly dependent.
 If your partner often feels sad and down, they may start to rely on you to cheer them up.
 While this is normal in small amounts, it is unhealthy for anyone to rely on only one person for their own happiness.
 It can also result in them becoming clingy or dependent as they are worried that you will leave them, and then their “happiness” will be gone.

 They may reject your help.
 If you love someone who doesn’t love themselves, you will try to help them start because it is difficult to watch someone you love suffer.
-But, you have to be honest with yourself…their self-loathing existed before they knew you, and, often, they will reject your help.
+But, you have to be honest with yourself…their self-loathing existed before they even knew you, and, often, they will reject your help.

 It can destroy the trust in the relationship.
-People who don’t love themselves don’t understand why other people love them; they worry that their partner will suddenly “realize” that they are difficult and break up with them.
+People who don’t love themselves don’t understand why other people love them; they worry that their partner will suddenly “realize” that they are emotionally unavailable and break up with them.
 This can make it difficult to establish a trusting bond, as one person is permanently worried that the other person will leave.

 It is time to say goodbye to the emotional pain that has gone on for years.
 You need to accept that you cannot make your loved one love themselves.
 Only they can do that.